by Carolyn Thomas ♥ @HeartSisters

 - my workplace (where did I work? how much time off could I take? would I be returning to a stressful job?)

-- my finances (would I be able to afford to get those prescriptions filled for the expensive cardiac medications I had suddenly been ordered to take? how much would those expensive meds cost? could I afford to take unpaid time off work?)
+- my finances (would I be able to afford to get those prescriptions filled for the expensive cardiac medications I had suddenly been ordered to take for the rest of my natural life? how much would those expensive meds cost? could I afford to take unpaid time off work?)

 A recent study reported by Reuters repeated this concern, suggesting that many factors post-discharge can cause a patient to need re-hospitalization.
 These include the person’s ability to keep up with their medications at home, or to make follow-up visits to a personal physician – both issues that can and should be addressed with a competent discharge plan.